mintpepper95/KnowledgeIsPower/DotNet/Domain Driven Design - a way of building of microservice.md

 **Aggregate** - A cluster that contains value objects, entities and domain events.
 Eg. Customer place orders to buy books, then customer, order and book can be treated as an aggregate.
 Aggregates must be ref by a main entity, which is the root entity.

+Aggregate live in the write model.

+Aggregate root - To ensure aggregate is always in a valid state.
+It's also what's visible to the outside.

 We think about the aggregate as a whole.
 All calls from outside will ref the aggregate root, they can't ref the other entities within this aggregate.

 Aggregate define a consistency boundary where states of all entities must be valid according to the business rules.